Geotab/sdk/src/software/guides/custom-telematics-devices.md

 * [UpdateDeviceContracts](https://geotab.github.io/sdk/myadmin-sdk/api/reference/#UpdateDeviceContracts)
 * [TerminateDeviceBilling](https://geotab.github.io/sdk/myadmin-sdk/api/reference/#TerminateDeviceBilling)

+## Custom Telematics Device Serial Numbers
+Before data can be sent for a custom telematics device, you must provision (generate) a serial number and add an asset to your MyGeotab database using this serial number.

+Calling the ProvisionDevice or ProvisionDeviceToAccount MyAdmin API method returns a unique serial number.

+Both calls must include a  **Product ID**, which is a unique identifier assigned to each type of custom telematics device.
+The Product ID determines the first 2 characters of the generated serial number.
+For example, using Product ID 10032 will always generate a serial number starting with "CX".
+You will be assigned a Product ID during development of your integration, and you can start by using 10032 for a [CustomDevice](https://geotab.github.io/sdk/software/api/reference/#CustomDevice) or 10184 for a [CustomVehicleDevice](https://geotab.github.io/sdk/software/api/reference/#CustomVehicleDevice).

+## Sending Data

 To intake data from a Custom Telematics Device, the usage of [Data Intake Gateway](https://docs.google.com/document/d/15uNuPqwFcPLe6vKs_JgY5nPTy2isQ3WYUu4oyQ3cEfQ){:target="_blank"} is required.
 The required API calls, and recommended workflows are documented in the linked document.